yasirshah-analyst/sql-customer-dirty-data-generator/Readme.md

 ## 🎯 Project Objectives

+This project focuses on solving a real data quality problem by:

 - Generate a realistic dirty customer dataset using SQL.
 - Simulate common data quality issues found in business datasets.
-- Identify and clean inconsistent, incomplete, and invalid records.
-- Standardize text, dates, and numeric fields.
+- Identifying and correcting data inconsistencies in Excel.
+- Standardizing formats for analysis
 - Handle missing values, duplicates, and formatting issues.
 - Produce a clean dataset suitable for analysis and reporting.
-- Demonstrate an end-to-end data cleaning workflow for a data analytics portfolio.

 ---